Chuangfa-afk/NYC_Flights_Tableau/README.md

-# Tableau Visualization: New York Flight Delays
+# Tableau Visualization: New York City Flight Delays

 ## Project Synopsis
 This Tableau project offers an insightful exploration of flight delay trends in New York City for 2013.
 The interactive dashboards serve as a powerful tool for users to forecast delays, equipped with filters for departure/arrival locations, timings, airlines, and aircraft makers.